mahes-a/StagingBuild/README.md

 **How to work with the Llama-2-7b-chat deployment models**

 *Please be aware that the prompt instructions shown are not intended to be a correct and complete representation of the prompts that should be used with your applications in production.
 They are provided for informational purposes only and may not be suitable for all use cases.
 It is important to carefully consider your specific requirements and design appropriate prompts that meet your users' needs and expectations.*

-- Below is the sample chat history that must be sent to the Llama-2-7b-chat model , In this tutorial we will see an sample approach to create this Json in Bot composer (approach not production scale) , as see below the user question followed by model answers needs to be maitained and passed back to model , the model understabds context based on the chat history
+- Below is the sample chat history that must be sent to the Llama-2-7b-chat model , In this tutorial we will see an sample approach to create this Json in Bot composer (approach not production scale) , as see below the user question followed by model answers needs to be maintained and passed back to model , the model understands context based on the chat history

 - The system role/message is optional, but it's recommended to at least include a basic one to get the best results.